 Casa particular means “private home” in Spanish and refers to rental rooms and homes in Cuba, which have been some of the most popular places for travelers to stay long before Airbnb or other similar rental platforms were around.

-Now many casas particulares are rented on the Airbnb platform in Cuba, though I always recommend looking around at other booking platforms like Hostelworld Cuba or Booking.com for some fantastic options.
+Now many casas particulares are rented on the Airbnb platform in Cuba, though I always recommend looking around at other booking platforms like Hostelworld Cuba or Hotels.com for some fantastic options.

 Rentals in homes come in every variety you can imagine – you can rent a room in a family’s home and stay there with them, you can rent an independent apartment, an entire rental home, or a room within a home with several rooms for rent.